Azure/azure-docs-powershell-azuread/README.md

 Automatically generated reference content is any of the content under this Reference node, such as [Get-AzureADUser](https://docs.microsoft.com/powershell/module/AzureAD/Get-AzureADUser?view=azureadps-2.0)

-This only applies to reference content and not conceputal content.
+This only applies to reference content and not conceptual content.
 Pull requests for changes to conceptual content are accepted and encouraged.
-An example of the conceputal content is the [Overview](https://docs.microsoft.com/powershell/azure/active-directory/overview?view=azureadps-2.0) or a scenario such as [importing data](https://docs.microsoft.com/powershell/azure/active-directory/importing-data?view=azureadps-2.0).
+An example of the conceptual content is the [Overview](https://docs.microsoft.com/powershell/azure/active-directory/overview?view=azureadps-2.0) or a scenario such as [importing data](https://docs.microsoft.com/powershell/azure/active-directory/importing-data?view=azureadps-2.0).